 During the flight from Amsterdam to Reykjavik I get a first glimpse of the Eyjafjalljökull and Myrdalsjökull glaciers.
 From the airplane an ash colom was visible between both glaciers.
 At least the volcano was still erupting!
 We picked up our rental 4x4 and drove from Reykjavik to our accommodation Smįrthśn near Hvolsvöllur.
 On the way we visited the impressive Hellisheidi, Hellisheiši Geothermal Plant, a geothermal power plant.
 Also we checked Noršurflug Nordurflug helicopters departing between Hella and Hvolsvöllur villages, near hotel Ranga.

 After dark we drove to the river Markarfljot to get a quick first look at the eruption.
 High on the glacier the orange glow and the lava fountain could be seen.
-Whether you saw it in person or on the news in between sessions of poker.dk, it was an amazing sight.
+Whether you saw it in person or on the news, it was an amazing sight.
 After just a couple of shots of the orange fountains a tremendous dust storm swept through the valley and I had to stop taking pictures.
 My gear was sand blasted.
 I was wondering what it was like in this storm being on top of a glacier.
 Not a very nice prospect, but maybe by tomorrow morning the bad weather has cleared.

 2010 Iceland volcano expedition: Glaciers